Roybin0/the-mesozoic-era/README.md

 ## History

 The history timeline on the home page was built using flex design to allow for a better responsiveness.
+The layout of text and image is clean and structured well for the user.

 ![](https://roybin0.github.io/the-mesozoic-era/assets/images/history-homepage.png)